 - The equivalent foreign tax return

-If you have not yet completed your tax return, you can still submit your FAFSA using best estimates.
-After you submit your tax return, you can correct any income or tax information that is different from what you initially submitted on your FAFSA.
+After you submit your tax return, you can still correct any income or tax information that is different from what you initially submitted on your FAFSA.

 - Bank statements as of the date the FAFSA is completed